Section 4: Pacific Railroad Act

 The Pacific Railway Act encouraged private corporations to build a railroad from Chicago or Omaha to California.
 Railway technology was ready for such a grand task.
 Inventions in rails, engines, fuel, and schedules made it possible for trains to carry heavy loads long distances.
-The Union Pacific Railroad was the first to cross the continent.
+The Union Pacific Railroad was the first to cross the continent and completed tracks in 1869.
 (See Map 3.)

 On July 2, 1864, President Lincoln signed a charter to create a second transcontinental railroad.
 This one, the Northern Pacific Railway (NPRR), was to cross the country between Lake Superior (eastern Minnesota) and Puget Sound (near Seattle, Washington.)
 The NPRR had to cross the badlands of northern Dakota Territory, build bridges across several rivers, and climb the Rocky Mountains before it reached the ocean.
 The Northern Pacific opened up the great wheat country of Dakota Territory to transport of crops, people, and manufactured goods.
 In addition, the rails hauled timber from Montana and Idaho to eastern cities.
 The NPRR would also connect manufacturers in eastern states to ships sailing the Pacific Ocean toward Asian markets.